NickolasBenakis/movienow/README.md

 ```
 $ npm install
 ```
-This will install the required Babel and Weback dependencies.
+This will install the required Babel and Webpack dependencies.
 From there, you can build or run the app.

 ## Build
 To build for production, `cd` to project root and run: